Charlestown Watershed Master Plan (WMP) - Charlestown Maryland

 The WMP will explore opportunities and potential partnerships to protect, improve, and expand natural lands that can function to improve the capacity to manage intensified precipitation and its accompanying stormwater run-off and flooding.
 The Town of Charlestown will be partnering with Dewberry Engineers to prepare the mapping assessment and draft plan.
 This project will lead to a functional plan that supplements the Comprehensive Plan, and will aid with future policy direction.

-Project Update
+Project Implementation

 Project Memorandum from Dewberry